wuno/Facebook-Login-Example/README.md

 2. Create a new application at https://developers.facebook.com/ to aquire an App ID and App Secret.

 3. Change 3 lines of code in the index.php file.

+After setup to view the website go to http://www.YOUR/URL.com/Facebook-Login-Example